Mozart: Symphony 12 - 14

 Final Thoughts

-Well, I was certainly more delighted in Volume 4 compared to the last two.
+Well, I was certainly more delighted in this Volume 4 compared to the last two.
 Here, we are back to the development of the Austrian symphonic form instead of the Italiante qualities I heard in some of the preceding works.
-Although I suppose, with Mozart's many travels as a youth, the composer's music could be considered an amalgam of many influences.
+Although I suppose, with Mozart's many European travels as a youth, the composer's music could be considered an amalgam of many influences.

 Equally, I was delighted by these performances.
 On the other hand, there were one or two choices from Ádám Fischer which turned my attention to the performers over the music.
 I think at this point I don't mind intervention from the conductor, for the early works from Mozart may need a little extra dash of color, but I could see such choices becoming divisive.